-Having used my previous bike (Cannondale F400) on the mission, and all last summer (including one crash!)
-I stopped trusting it.
+Having crashed my previous bike (Cannondale F400), I stopped trusting it.

 It arrived to Ohio already with several huge gashes.
 I’m not meaning scratches, but deep gashes.
 The kind that might make you a little cautious when jumping with it.

 I continued to ride it in Utah, and it seemed safe enough, although shipping it back and forth can’t have been good for it.
 After riding up the canyons 5 days a week about 30-40 miles a day, it stopped shifting correctly.
 I took it to Outdoors Unlimited (the bike shop at BYU) and they assured me they’d fixed it.
 The very next day when doing about 40 miles an hour down the Canyon the gears jammed, and I went flying off.
 Despite a bent rim, and my front fork no longer providing any travel, it was good enough for me to ride home.

 I’d had enough.
 My parents told me “If you hadn’t been riding so recklessly, you’d have been fine.” my response of course was “It shouldn’t matter how fast I’m going.
 My bike’s gears shouldn’t have jammed.”